iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest.md

 **What if we compare the Bagging idea and Boosting Idea?**

-Boosting is learning linear depedent classifier, changing one of the weak learning is going to make drastic difference on the output, the bagging on the other hand, is using bootstrap, in theory all the weak learners from bagging should be independent learners, and changing one of them from the same training set is not going to change the output by much.
+Boosting is learning linear dependent classifier, changing one of the weak learning is going to make drastic difference on the output, the bagging on the other hand, is using bootstrap, in theory all the weak learners from bagging should be independent learners, and changing one of them from the same training set is not going to change the output by much.